jyotiyadav2508/Blog_Website_PP4/README.md

 # Incredible India - Introduction

-** Incredible India** blog website is developed using Django Framework as part of Portfolio Project 4 for my Diploma in Full Stack Software Development at Code Institute.
+**Incredible India** blog website is developed using Django Framework as part of Portfolio Project 4 for my Diploma in Full Stack Software Development at Code Institute.

 > It targets **tourist destinations** of India, where user can view the blog post of tourist destinations.
 The user can view the blog post and comments.
 When the user is logged in, user can like/unlike a post, comment on a post and add a post from the user page.

-You can view the live site here -
+You can view the live site here:- https://incredible-india.herokuapp.com/

 ----